Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Whatever's on the Dean's mind that day
    1. Yap
 1. Common topics at meetings with the Vice Dean, Undergraduate include:
-   1. Discipline Club/Departmental matters and/or academic advocacy
+   1. Discipline Club/Departmental matters and/or academic advocacy, subject to the VP Academic's strategy
    1. Yap
 1. Each meeting with the Alumni Relations Office typically discusses:
+   1. Any business related to the Student Leadership Reception
+   1. Requests for promotion from either side
+   1. Updates from the Alumni Relations Office on their work
+   1. Yap
 1. Each PSC meeting typically discusses:
    1. In June, election of the PSC Chair
    1. In August and November, Bylaw 3